 - It’s easy to make friends with Brazilian people.
 Even if you don’t speak Portuguese, you’ll be able to have at least some sort of chat with a local.
 They’ll be warm and open, so don’t be shy: strike up a conversation and learn more about this cool country.

 - Book yourself into a social hostel.
 Make sure you do research, read reviews, and stay in a place that’s perfect for you.
-No point staying somewhere social that’s a mad party hostel if you DON’T like partying.
 It’s a good way to get chatting to other travelers, maybe even make a travel buddy, and help to beat the solo travel blues.

 - Take a free walking tour if your hostel offers one (they probably will).
-This is a good way to get acquainted with the city you’re in, learn more about the area and Brazil as a whole, and even make friends – or at least TALK to some fellow travelers.
-All good with us.
+This is a good way to get acquainted with the city you’re in, learn more about the area and Brazil as a whole, and even make friends.

-- Try to travel as light as possible.
+- Travel as light as possible.
 Carrying too many things around is a) uncomfortable and b) will mean there is just more for you to keep tabs on.
-Try and keep everything in one bag – and not too heavy either.
-That’s a dreamy way to travel solo anyway – trust us.
+Keep everything in one bag – and not too heavy either.

 - We’d recommend not taking anything unnecessary to the beach if you’re going by yourself.
-It’s easy for things to go missing/get stolen, so we’d just suggest you don’t take ANYTHING except what you really need when heading to the beach.
+It’s easy for things to go missing/get stolen.

 - Keep in touch with people.
 If you don’t have one, get yourself a data sim.
-You can pick these up from airports.
 Keeping in touch with people is a good way to keep you grounded as you travel around, making sure you don’t get jaded with what you’re doing.
-Plus it’s nice to hear a familiar voice, right?
-So call your folks and friends back home once in a while and tell ’em what you’re up to!

 Is Brazil safe for solo female travelers?